What is Rain water Harvesting?

-Rain Water Harvesting is the collection of rain water off the roof of a house, building, patio, etc. and collected in an underground basin.
+Rain Water Harvesting is the collection of rain water off the roof of a house, building, patio, etc. and collected in Rain barrels or in a underground storage basin.

 What can you use the collected water for?